 You can make a simple leaf abacus with leaves, string and cardboard!
-My 2-year-old son can count rotely, but he does not yet understand what numbers represent.
+My 2-year-old son can rote count, but he does not understand what numbers represent.
 Therefore, I created this abacus to help him distinguish the difference between 1, 2, and 3.
-He seems to understand 1 but loses track after 2.
+He seems to comprehend 1 but loses track after 2!

 When kids are learning how to count for the first time, counting out loud with various objects is important for them to learn what the numbers mean.
 The actual number figure is not that important initially.

-Having all of the leaves on the same board was overwhelming for my son.
-Since he doesn’t know that items in a row a grouped together, I separated each row to create 3 separate cards.
-Then, I tied knots at the back of the cardboard to secure the strings.
+Having all leaves on the same board was overwhelming for my son.
+Since he doesn’t know that items in a row are grouped together, I separated each row to create 3 individual cards.
+Then, I secured the strings with knots at the back of the cardboard.

 To make counting fun and relevant, we pretended the leaves were little beds for his Schleich toy animals!
 This is also a way to teach 1:1 correspondence at a level that is meaningful to a young toddler.

 And here is how I set it up on our kids’ learning shelf!
 As my sons grows and understands more, my hope is to make more of these for him!

 2. Simple number and quantity matching with hole-punched leaves

 However, if adults are preparing the activity, you may want to try to align the holes so that it is easier for kids to count and recognize even and odd numbers.

 Try these different ideas depending on your child’s developmental level:

 - Using 2 sets of hole-punched leaves, match the leaves with matching numbers of holes.